sanchit0496/nodejs_scaffolding/readme.md

 # Node.js Microservice Architecture

-This repository contains a Node.js application implementing a microservice architecture with Sequelize ORM, Apache Kafka for Messaging, Redis for Caching, and Winston for Logging.
+This repository contains a Node.js application implementing a microservice architecture with Sequelize ORM, Apache Kafka for Messaging, Redis for Caching, Swagger for Documentation, and Winston for Logging.
 The application is structured as a scaffolding to kickstart Node.js-based microservice projects.

 ## Features